jackokring/KRTPluginADemo/docs/KRTPluginJ.md

 `Friday 2023-03-10 16:00:43 [dev-bot] #47` compiles all, but the `win` has no `j`, no `efsw` callback working and no forking due to `posix` pipe support and `fork` not being available.
 There's a nice `isWindows()` function though for further development, and a `fileExeTension()` for when the base name doesn't work.
 I kept it generic justin in case I make windows `fork` work.
 So a weird hack of `premake4` (`lin` by the repo makefiles predone, `mac` by a botch `brew` and `win` by ignoring such notifications of change).
 It's kind of impossible without a set of makefiles for `win`.
 Any offers?
 Oh `--os=` a `.gitignore` and makefiles for all platforms :D.

+I almost messed up on the `-1` control specifications for "no control" at panel location.
+Likely would have seg faulted.
+It's shaping up in my mind.
+Maybe a little `brainfuck audio` so that even windows has a "processor lingo" not needing `fork`.
+I like the idea, and it keeps the general GPL3 growth with this plugin instead of a dead zilch.

+Feel free to use [jackokring/efsw](https://github.com/jackokring/efsw) if you don't want to go through the `Makefile` generation of targets you don't have access to.
+It is the best CI solution for me.
+The evil Lua is put to for such a nice little embedable lingo.
+Maybe ...